Quantized Nonlinear Conductance in Ballistic Metals: Non-linear response for a triple point contact

-Note that for the special case treated in Eq. \ref{q3boltzmann}-\ref{q3chiF}, with $\varphi_1=\pi$, when the $V_2$ pulse follows the $V_1$ pulse, the excess charge $Q_3$ depends only on the first term in the brackets of (\ref{alphawithxi}), and is insensitive to $\varphi_1=\pi$.
+For the case where all angles are less than $\pi$ we recover Eq.
+1. Note that for the special case treated in Eq.
+6-10, with $\varphi_1=\pi$, when the $V_2$ pulse follows the $V_1$ pulse, the excess charge $Q_3$ depends only on the first term in the brackets of (\ref{alphawithxi}), and is insensitive to $\varphi_1=\pi$.